What Is Menopause?

 How Your Skin Changes With Menopause

 Production of collagen, the structural support net in our skin, slows as we age.
-Our deeply hydrating day-and-night Collagen Boosting Moisturizer helps to spark collagen production, with a focus on increasing skin density and improving elasticity during the three stages of menopause.
+Our deeply hydrating day-and-night Collagen Boosting Moisturizer helps the body to spark collagen production, with a focus on increasing skin density and improving elasticity during the three stages of menopause.
 Powered by our proprietary Pause Complex, this silky, instantly absorbed cream helps firm, lift, brighten and even out skin tone, and diminish the appearance of fine lines and wrinkles.

 Because we believe in addressing skin and tissue health and quality from the inside out as well as from the outside in, we developed our patented Fascia Stimulating Tool, an FDA-cleared Class 1 medical device made of medical grade stainless steel.
 Unlike other tools on the market, ours was created by a Doctor of Physical Therapy with a beveled edge that is engineered to stimulate ﬁbroblasts—collagen-producing cells within the fascia connective tissue.

 Research suggests that external skin stimulation can reach beyond the surface to the subdermal level.
-Gentle stroking with Fascia Stimulating Tool may improve blood ﬂow, support cell turnover, remove waste, boost collagen production, and optimize overall skin nutrition—which can help minimize sagging and enhance volume and elasticity.
+Gentle stroking with Fascia Stimulating Tool may improve blood ﬂow, support cell turnover, remove waste, helps the body to boost collagen production, and optimize overall skin nutrition—which can help minimize sagging and enhance volume and elasticity.
 Be sure to take a look at our animated science video to better understand fibroblasts and why you should care about them.

 Menopausal skin fluctuations eventually calm down, but a great skincare routine will help preserve tone, texture, brightness, and overall skin and tissue health.
 At Pause, we are continually working on new product development to ensure we have the tools you need for a great overall skincare routine.